Copy Critique (Get One!)

 Copy Critique Results…

-One of the few people who have hired me for a copy critique is Terry Dean.
+One of the first people who hired me for a copy critique is Terry Dean.
 When I finally remembered to follow-up with him months after I’d finished the critique, here is what he said:

 Ryan gave me more than expected with several great ideas that improved conversions, including a new headline (the big winner when tested against mine) along with several other elements I incorporated throughout the website.
 Amazing results for an already tested letter I worked hard to write myself.